tgjohnst/InFlightTracker/README.md

 This project attempts to query standard GoGo inflight wifi endpoints and display the data prettily without having to use the GoGo app/dashboard.
 This is useful for those who want to track their flight without having to go through ad-ridden webpages and/or download the GoGo app.

+This can also support the delta inflight wifi API.

 ## Installation

 ```
 ```

 ### Requirements
+See `requirements.txt`
 ```
+pip install -r requirements.txt
 ```

 ## Usage